HueCodes/HueCodes.github.io/README.md

 ## Home Lab Projects
 - Raspberry Pi as a DNS server on home network
-- Raspberry Pi used as an ad blokcer (pi-hole)
+- Raspberry Pi used as an ad blocker (pi-hole)
 - Using Ollama to run a quantised llm locally on a raspberry pi
 - Misc.
 Robotics and circuit projects on Arduino
 - Setting up a linux server on an old Xeon workstation